carlh/Create2AndSnapperArm/SnapperCreate/README.md

 ## Description

+Interface and control a Snapper Robotic Arm mounted to an iRobot Create 2 mobile base.

-rbe501create.py is the driver program for the RBE501 class project.
-See the README in the rbCreate package for installation details.
+See the READMEs in the rbCreate and rbSnapper packages for installation details.

-## Visual servoing
-To assist with alignment of